- Module code

 - Teaching period

-- The basic husbandry of combinable, root, vegetables and energy crops.
+- The basic husbandry of combinable and root crops.

 - Crop inputs and requirements for different cropping systems.

 - Farm soil management.

 - Grassland and forage production and grazing management.

 Students will learn through participation in a programme of lectures, farm walks and visits covering all those areas listed above.

 To achieve credit for this module, students must be able to:

 - Demonstrate an understanding of the agronomic factors involved in the production of a wide range of crops